alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 The [Video Services Forum][VSF] developed Technical Recommendation [VSF_TR-07][] for the transport of JPEG-XS video and AES3 audio in an MPEG2-TS stream over IP.

 This specification outlines MPEG2-TS transport streams that are either opaque or fully described.
 An opaque `video/MP2T` Flow does not have parents Flows as opposed to a fully described `application/MP2T` or `application/mp2t` Flow that describe the parents Flows making the `application/MP2T` or `application/mp2t` Flow.
-For the opaque case, the Flow's format is `urn:x-nmos:format:video` and for the fully described case the Flow's format is `urn:x-nmos:format:mux`.
 For the fully described case the media type uses the type `application` instead of `video` to differentiate it from the opaque case.

 Note: In the SDP transport file the media type will always be `video/MP2T` irrespective of the opaque or fully described definition of the Senders/Receivers when using the RTP transport.
 It will always be `application/mp2t` for other transports using an SDP transport file.

-This document presents the fully-described `application/MP2T` or `application/mp2t` cases and allows for the opaque case to use the `video/MP2T` media type along with the `video` format.
+This document presents the fully-described `application/MP2T` or `application/mp2t` cases and allows for the opaque case to use the `video/MP2T` media type.
 The complete specification of the opaque case is to be defined in another document.

 ## Use of Normative Language